ddorstijn/workpage/README.md

 Otherwise, the project functions just like a regular Vite project.

-To switch between Manifest V2 and Manifest V3 builds, use the MANIFEST_VERSION environment variable defined in `.env`

 HMR during development in Manifest V3 requires Chromium version >= 110.0.5480.0.